ThunderFly-aerospace/docs/avionics/TFUNIPAYLOAD01/index.md

 #### TF Payload connector

 This connector is primarily intended for time synchronization with the [TFGPS01 GNSS receiver](/avionics/TFGPS01), which provides location and time pulse signals (PPS) on its "Payload Connector".
+The device side of the Payload connector has the following pinout.
+The RX and TX are crossed at the master side (TFGPS).

 | Signal    | Pixhawk Color                | ThunderFly Color                                  |
 | --------- | ------------------------------------------------------- | ----------------------------------------------------------------------------------- |